Southport Sharks: VFL (2021–)

+Southport players wearing a heritage guernsey (left) and away guernsey (right) whilst competing in the VFL.

 Following the cessation of the NEAFL in 2020 during the COVID-19 pandemic, Southport was granted entry into an expanded Victorian Football League for the 2021 season; along with Brisbane's Aspley, it was one of two standalone non-Victorian teams without a reserves affiliation to an Australian Football League club; and after Aspley's departure after one season, Southport remains the only such club.
 The Sharks found quick success in the VFL, and has four second-placed finishes inside its first five seasons: in 2021, it was positioned second with a 9–1 record before the season was curtailed due to the COVID-19 pandemic; in 2022, the club qualified for the grand final from third on the ladder, and was defeated by the Casey Demons by 32 points; in 2024, the club qualified for the grand final from fifth place, and was defeated by by six points; and in 2025 the club qualified for the grand final from third on the ladder, and was defeated by the Footscray reserves by ten points.